September 28, 2025 | Bryan Berk

 If you see yourself as "lazy" or "sluggish" or "a slow learner", you'll act accordingly.

-If you see yourself as a focused, relentless developer, you'll rise to that standard.
+If you view yourself as someone that's focused, a relentless learner, and someone that works hard...then you'll rise to that standard.

 Maxwell Maltz nails this in his book Psycho-Cybernetics: